Setting up Portals

 - The portal user can also update the consent details of the Leads/Contacts that they have added.

 - The portal user can update their consent details from within the portal.

 Under GDPR Compliance the portal users have certain rights towards their personal information.
 They can manually add a request from the data privacy section for the below mentioned rights within the portal:

 - Right to rectify

-They can also add requests in the portal on behalf of the contacts or leads that they add to the portal.
+In addition, they can add requests in the portal on behalf of the contacts/leads that they add to the portal.
 See Also Data Subject Rights

-There may be cases, when you want to remove a particular portal user type.
-In that case, you will first have to transfer the users under that type to another portal user type and then delete the portal user type.
-You can only transfer the users to another portal user type if you want to delete their original portal user type.
+There can be instances, when you want to remove a particular portal user type.
+In that case, you will first have to transfer the users to another portal user type and then delete the current portal user type.
+Also, you can transfer the users to another portal user type only if you want to delete that portal user type.

 To delete the portal and transfer portal user type